 Trust Capital In The Mommyblogosphere

-1. Trust capital is a specialized form of social capital.
+Trust capital is a form of social capital.

-Trust capital functions in a similar way to, but should not be confused with social capital in new media.
+Trust capital functions in a similar way to social capital.
 Social capital is the degree of influence that you have as a result of your connections in the new media space.
 You start off with nothing, and as you become active on blogs and Twitter, you start to earn credibility or influence as a result of your engagement with people.
-Your relationships and influence become things that have a value, and that you can actually “spend” in certain contexts (e.g. getting your Twitter followers to support you in voting for a blog award, or in helping you to publicize a project).
-Trust capital is a form of social capital, but it applies directly to bloggers who have developed a relationship with readers attached to a specific set of expectations.
-For example, if you have been blogging for many years without doing any kind of sponsored content, your readers have come to expect that when you feature a link to products or services on your blog, you are sharing with them free from any kind of monetary consideration.
-Your readers come to expect that you are telling them about your life (and the products you like) just as a natural offshoot of content creation.
-They trust that what you tell them about is good, because otherwise there would be no reason for you to mention it.
+Your relationships and influence become things that have a value, and that you spend or save (e.g. encouraging Twitter followers to support a candidate for a blog award, or publicizing a project).
+Trust capital applies to a blogger’s relationship with readers as it attaches to a specific set of expectations.
+For example, a blogger who has never done any sponsored content has readers who expect featured products are simply shared because they are great products.
+Readers expect this blogger to tell them about his/her life (including the products he/she likes) as a natural offshoot of content creation.
+They trust the blogger to tell them what is good.

-This process takes time.
+This process of building trust takes time.
 It takes a long time to develop a relationship with a readership, and it takes a long time to build up trust.
-Trust capital does not just appear overnight, and that’s why it’s so valuable — it’s the difference between having a product recommended by somebody you’ve never met, and a product recommended by somebody who is a trusted friend.
+That’s why it’s so valuable.
+Trust capital is the difference between having a product recommended by somebody you’ve never met, and a product recommended by somebody who is a trusted friend.
 Whereas somebody can have a ton of social capital just by their relationship to other people (e.g. if you are known to have influence over a particularly popular blogger, for example, you may have a large amount of social capital), you cannot build trust capital without developing a readership on your own and filling it with people who trust that you are a person to be listened to.

 3. Trust capital needs to be balanced like a checkbook.